jcoletaylor/tasker_rails/README.md

 So, when it came to working on this project, I wanted to find a way to at least make it possible to use Rust for building worker logic, but expose it to the Rails' Task Handler that interacts with Sidekiq.
 I had originally wanted to [Use Helix](https://usehelix.com/) but sadly the project has been deprecated.
 So, having some familiarity with Ruby-FFI from other work, I decided I would make my own local gem and wrap up the Rust library.
 [This post](https://dev.to/kojix2/making-rubygem-with-rust-2ji6) is actually one of the best and most straightforward examples of how to do this, so I won't duplicate the information here.

-*EDIT* I also took the opportunity to try out [Rutie](https://github.com/danielpclark/rutie) and [Rutie Serde](https://github.com/deliveroo/rutie-serde), and this has proven to be a fairly exciting - it is possible to build Rust structs that conform to the attributes of Ruby objects, which makes the ergonomics of using Rust methods in a Ruby application really beautiful.
+*UPDATE* I also took the opportunity to try out [Rutie](https://github.com/danielpclark/rutie) and [Rutie Serde](https://github.com/deliveroo/rutie-serde), and this has proven to be a fairly exciting - it is possible to build Rust structs that conform to the attributes of Ruby objects, which makes the ergonomics of using Rust methods in a Ruby application really beautiful.
+Take a look below for the differences in approach.

 ## How to use Tasker